-- 1. In order to graduate from any program of study within the community college system, a student must not only pass all courses, but must also have an overall program grade point average of 2.00 as a minimum. - 2.
+- To graduate from any program of study within the community college system, a student must not only pass all courses, but must also have an overall program grade point average of 2.00 as a minimum. - 2.
 If a student falls beneath a semester GPA of 2.00 the student will be put on academic probation.
 Refer to the Academic Agreement. - 3.
 It is possible for a student to pass all courses in a semester and still fall below a grade point average of 2.00. - 4.
-In order to bring up a grade point average the student may have to repeat a course(s). - 5.
-If a student falls beneath a semester GPA of 1.50 the student will be placed on a program dismissal.
+To bring up a grade point average the student may have to repeat a course(s). - If a student falls beneath a semester GPA of 1.50 the student will be placed on a program dismissal.
 Refer to Academic Agreement and Re-Admission.